shussain/dot-files/README.md

 # dot-files

-This repository contains various dot/configuration files.
+This repository contains various dot/configuration files and setup scripts for setting up various environments.

 Use the various packages_*.sh_ to download dependencies, and setup the configuration structure.
 The scripts can be used to bootstrap a vanilla